seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 And with her all the world's joy.
 Reach thy hand;
 Farewell.
 I have told my last hour; I was false,
 Yet never treacherous.
 Forgive me, cousin.
-One kiss from fair Emilia.—'Tis done.
+One kiss from fair Emilia.--'Tis done.
 Take her.
 I die. /
 *\[Dies.]*